-All these options are good but when I have just 4 to 10 products, should I pay the monthly fee?
+All these options are good but when I have just 4 to 10 products, should I pay the monthly fee plus transaction fee?
 I’m being cheap here(Indian cheap).
 I know these CMSs offer good services like order management, tracking, etc. But I can manage that manually for now and I would like to create something that I can completely control.

 Ecommerce in India

 Indian ecommerce is booming.
 There are plenty of sellers who prefer selling their products or services online either through Amazon, Flipkart, or through their website and some people don’t even use a website.
 They do it over Facebook, OLX, Quickr etc.